michaelcheung2/AutocompleteProject/README.md

 # AutocompleteProject
-A simple Javascript/jQuery widget to provide auto-completing drop-down list functionality.
+Spent about 1-2 hours on this.
+This is a simple Javascript/jQuery widget to provide auto-completing drop-down list functionality.
+It displays an input field that "autocompletes" by filtering dropdown options with matching elements that begin with the text that the user has typed.
+As the selected dropdown option changes, the result of the selection is updated and displayed on the page.